stakater/Playbook/content/workshop/sealed-secrets/caveats.md

 ## Secret Key Security

-If secret key is compromised then all the SealedSecrets become useless.
+If secret key is compromised, then your sealed secrets might get decrypted.

 ## Secret Key Storage

-SealedSecert's secret key must be place in a secure source like online data vaults etc.
+SealedSecert's key pair must be placed in a secure source like vaults etc.

 ## SealedSecrets Management